-Sudden Cardiac Arrest is the leading cause of death in the United States, taking the lives of more than 350,000 people each year.
-Anyone can experience Sudden Cardiac Arrest (SCA), including infants, children, teens, young adults and people in their 30s and 40s who have no sign of heart disease, as well as more mature adults.
+Sudden Cardiac Arrest is the third leading cause of death in the United States, taking the lives of more than 356,000 people each year, including more than 7,000 youth under age 18.

 SCA is not a heart attack.
 A heart attack is caused by impeded blood flow through the heart.
 SCA is caused by a structural or electrical problem, often from an undetected heart condition, and in other instances, from an infection or a severe blow to the chest.
 In 95% of cases, the SCA victim is lost.

 As noted by the Institute of Medicine, the SCA survival rate has remained stagnant for three decades because we aren’t as prepared as we should be to save a life.

 There is a critical need to raise awareness of sudden cardiac arrest and educate people about prevention strategies and how to take immediate action in the case of a cardiac emergency.

 The mission of the College and its more than 52,000 members is to transform cardiovascular care and to improve heart health.

 The nation’s oldest and largest voluntary organization dedicated to fighting heart disease and stroke, we fund innovative research, fight for stronger public health policies, and provide critical tools and information to save and improve lives.